aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/60-cleanups/_index.md

 `cdk destroy`:

 ```
-cdk destroy hello-cdk-1
+cdk destroy
 ```

 You'll be asked:

 ```
-Are you sure you want to delete: hello-cdk-1 (y/n)?
+Are you sure you want to delete: cdkworkshop (y/n)?
 ```

 Hit "y" and you'll see your stack being destroyed.